 Once the drive has been made go to my computer and open the USB and check the files have been created.
 If so you have successfully created a recovery drive on the USB.

-This information has been brought to you by The Electronic Fix Located in Brisbane’s Northside, Australia.
-For help with your computer recovery in Brisbane come and see us or call 07 3613 0029 or email us today
+This information has been brought to you by The Electronic Fix Located in Brisbane, Australia.
+For help with computer recovery in Brisbane call (07) 3613 0029 or email us today.